jinkett99/01-llm-webtext-classification/README.md

    - Evaluation of Machine Learning models on various evaluation metrics - Accuracy, Precision, Recall, F1-score and ROC-AUC curve.

 7. Inference:
    - Utilisation of trained models to run inference on Business Register database.
-Rule-based inference classifies firm as "Innovative" as long as one sub-page embedding returns a positive classification.
+Rule-based inference classifies firm as "Hiring" as long as one sub-page embedding returns a positive classification.
 Average prediction probability across all    subpages are returned.